mknet/slides_cross_platform_rust/slides.md

 ## Tests

-- Die App direkt testen
+- Test the app directly
-- Den Core innerhalb eines Integrationtests testen
+- Test the core within an integration test

 ::right::